ronin-rb/ronin-payloads/man/ronin-payloads-encoder.1.md

 ## ARGUMENTS

 *NAME*
-: The name of the payload encoder to load.
+: The optional name of the payload encoder to load.

 ## OPTIONS